JamieOrganization/CC/README.md

 # CC.
-THis is public project!
+This is public project!